 All foods available in La Academia during the school day shall be offered to scholars with consideration for promoting scholar health and reducing childhood obesity.

 Foods provided through the National School Lunch or School Breakfast Programs shall comply with federal nutrition standards under the School Meals Initiative.

 Competitive foods are defined as foods offered at school other than through the National School Lunch or School Breakfast Programs and include a la carte foods, snacks and beverages; vending food, snacks and beverages; schools store food, snacks and beverages; fundraisers; classroom parties; holiday celebrations; and food from home.
-The term “competitive foods” shall not include lunches provided to a student by his/her parent/guardian.
+The term “competitive foods” shall not include lunches provided to a scholar by his/her parent/guardian.

 All competitive foods offered at school must follow the USDA Smart Snack in School Standards.

 All competitive foods available to scholars in La Academia shall meet Nutritional Standards for Competitive Foods in Pennsylvania Schools.